 Berlin

 • Facil (1 star): in the Mandala Hotel, rare starred table integrated into a palace, Mediterranean cuisine, menu 145-195 €

 The Lorenz Adlon Esszimmer (at the Adlon Kempinski) lost its star in 2020 but remains a safe bet for classic French cuisine in palace mode.
-The Ritz-Carlton offers Fragrances, Asian-European fusion table without star but technically impeccable.
+The Ritz-Carlton offers Fragrances, Asian-European fusion table without a star but technically impeccable.

+Berlin